laradumps/laradumps-docs/docs/laravel/get-started/installation.md

 #### Authorizing the app

-The first time you open LaraDumps, you will receive an alert saying with `LaraDumps cannot be opened`.
+The first time you open LaraDumps, you will receive an alert saying `LaraDumps cannot be opened`.

 Don't worry!
-The alert is because the app code is not signed with Apple.
+This is just because the app code is not signed with Apple.
 LaraDumps is not a malicious software and all code is open-source.

-To `authorize LaraDumps to run`, follow these steps:
+To `authorize LaraDumps` to run, follow these steps:

 1․ Click on the  (Apple logo) on the top menu.